 During the current Covid-19 emergency we or one of the agencies may be able to deliver the food parcels to your door.

 If you can help us

-Donations should be dropped at St Mary’s Infants School during school hours Monday to Friday, or at St Marys Parish Hall on Tuesdays or Thursdays when the Foodbank is open.
+Donations should be dropped at St Marys Parish Hall on Tuesday or Thursday mornings when the Foodbank is open.
 Items required include:

 Long life fruit juices